Nikkor AF-S 18-135mm f/3.5-5.6 G IF-ED DX - Review / Test Report - Analysis

-One of the primary drawbacks of extreme range zoom lenses is the very pronounced level of distortions
+One of the primary drawbacks of extreme range zoom lenses is the very pronounced level of distortion

 and the AF-S 18-135mm DX is no exception.
 At 18mm the lens suffers from quite hefty barrel

-distortions (3.3%) changing to strong pincushion distortions at 35mm.
+distortion (3.3%) changing to strong pincushion distortion at 35mm.
 The situation eases at bit

 at 70mm and 135mm.